Chandni Chowk: Original three bazaars

-Now choked with congestion, the market retains its historical character.
+While the contemporary market is blighted with congestion, the market still retains its historical character.

 Kucha, katra and havelis

-The road now called Chandni Chowk had several streets running off it which were called kuchas (streets/wings).
-Each Kucha usually had several katras (cul de sac or guild houses), which in turn had several haveli's.
+The road now called Chandni Chowk had several streets branching off of it, which were referred to as kuchas (streets/wings).
+Each kucha usually had several katras (cul de sac or guild houses), which in turn had several havelis.
 The following terms are generally used to describe the buildings and the streets: